roytang/blog/content/post/2007/09/lorwyn-some-other-cards-of-note.md

 **

 I like this better than the red or white equivalents.
 Face it, if Isamaru were in the same standard as 3/3 for 1G with deathtouch, he might not have been able to swing on turn 2 that often.
-That being said, I could see a deck with 4 Goldmeadow Stalwart and 4 Wren's Run Vanquishe&#8230;that's a lot of speed.
+That being said, I could see a deck with 4 Goldmeadow Stalwart and 4 Wren's Run Vanquishe... that's a lot of speed.
 And it also puts you in the correct colors for the next card.

 **